 Motorsport-Inspired - These Puma sneakers feature the streamlined and aerodynamic design as well as the premium look of race cars.

-Iconic Puma Sneakers
+Iconic Puma sneakers

 The Puma Clyde

-The Puma Clyde was released in 1973, born from Knicks’ point guard Walt “Clyde” Frazier’s request to the brand that a Puma Suede be made just for him but lighter and wider.
+The Puma Clyde was released in 1973, born from Knicks’ point guard Walt “Clyde” Frazier’s request to the brand that a Puma Suede be made just for him but in lighter and wider form.
 Puma agreed and stamped Clyde’s moniker on the side of the new silhouette.
 The Clyde then became known as the first custom basketball sneaker.
 The shoe was also picked up by hip-hop circles and gained a cult following.
 It is one of a handful of Puma sneakers that quickly bridged the gap between performance and style.